 The Creative Nonfiction Collective Society was established in 2004 by a group of Canadian writers.
 Our purpose is to promote excellence in nonfiction writing through education, professional development, and public information.

-Judy McFarlane, Acting President
+Judy McFarlane, President

 Judy McFarlane’s memoir, Writing with Grace: A Journey Beyond Down Syndrome, was published by Douglas & McIntyre in 2014.
 It was selected as an Editor’s Choice by Reader’s Digest and shortlisted for the 2015 Edna Staebler Award for Creative Non-Fiction.

-Jane Silcott, Acting Treasurer
+Jane Silcott, Treasurer

 Jane Silcott writes essays and stories loosely organized around the puzzles of love, duty and self.
 Her first collection, Everything Rustles, was published in 2013.
 She is co-editor, with Fiona Tinwei Lam, of Love Me True: Writers Reflect on the Ins, Outs, Ups, and Downs of Marriage.

-Anne Georg, Membership Secretary
+Kathy Seifert, Membership Secretary

-Kathy Seifert, Recording Secretary
+Cathy Cooper, Recording Secretary

 Shelley O’Callaghan, Director-at-Large